Selfsimilar Hessian manifolds

-Using Corollary 1.3, we construct a family of examples of selfsimilar manifolds which are not conical.
+If a global selfsimilar manifold $(C,g,\xi)$ is isometric to a Riemannian cone then the identification $C\simeq M\times\R^{>0}$ is defined as in Theorem \ref{T_1}.

-\begin{proposition} Let $(M,\alpha)$ be a contact manifold.
-Then there exists a Riemannian metric $g$ on $M\times \R^{>0}$ such that $(M\times \R^{>0}, g)$ is a selfsimilar cone but not a Riemannian cone. \end{proposition}
+In subsection \ref{s24}, we describe an example of a selfsimilar manifold without any potential homothetic vector field.

-Further, we work with Hessian manifold.
+Further, we work with Hessian manifolds.
 A {\bfseries flat affine manifold} is a differentiable manifold equipped with a flat torsion-free connection.
 Equivalently, it is a manifold equipped with an atlas such that all translation maps between charts are affine transformations (see \cite{FGH} or \cite{shima}).
 A {\bfseries Hessian manifold} is a flat affine manifold with a Riemannian metric wich is locally equivalent to a Hessian of a function.
-Any Kähler metric can be defined as a complex Hessian of a plurisubharmonic function.
-Thus, the Hessian geometry is a real analogue of the Kähler one.

 Hessian manifolds have many different application: in supersymmetry (\cite{CMMS}, \cite{CM}, \cite{AC}), in convex programming (\cite{N}, \cite{NN}), in the Monge-Ampère Equation (\cite{F1}, \cite{F2}, \cite{G}), in the WDVV equations (\cite{T}).